johnmick/PythonHomeworkAssignment/README.md

  The homework assignment was a perfect excuse to try a pipeline approach out.
 The pipeline approach provides a flexible approach towards manipulating the data while coming at the cost of some additional processing time.

  Continued efforts would look towards optimizing this model and distributing it between machines using configurable protocols for transport.
+By providing distribution methods, scaling designs could be tested.

  This was a really fun assignment with a nice set of it items on the table for consideration!